-- Manage own research and administrative activities, within guidelines provided by senior colleagues - Contribute to wider project planning, including ideas for new research projects - Determine the most appropriate methodologies to test hypotheses, and identify suitable alternatives if technical problems arise - Select, follow, and adapt experimental protocols - Gather, analyse, and present scientific data from a variety of sources - Contribute to scientific reports and journal articles and the presentation of data/papers at conferences - Responsible for general laboratory management and administration, including stock control of laboratory consumables - Use specialist scientific equipment in a laboratory environment - Represent the research group at external meetings/seminars, either with other members of the group or alone - Contribute to discussions and share research findings with colleagues in partner institutions, and research groups - Develop research software and support its deployment.
+- Manage own research and administrative activities, within guidelines provided by senior colleagues - Determine the most appropriate methodologies to test hypotheses, and identify suitable alternatives if technical problems arise - Select, follow, and adapt experimental protocols - Gather, analyse, and present scientific data from a variety of sources - Contribute to software development in the area of embedded technologies and quantitative verification/synthesis - Contribute to scientific reports and journal articles and the presentation of data/papers at conferences - Use specialist scientific equipment in a laboratory environment - Represent the research group at external meetings/seminars, either with other members of the group or alone - Contribute to discussions and share research findings with colleagues in partner institutions, and research groups - Assist in the supervision of post-graduate students working on related projects. - The post holder will have the opportunity to teach.
+This may include lecturing, smallgroup teaching, and tutoring of undergraduates and graduate students. - The researcher will carry out any other duties as are within the scope, spirit and purpose of the job as requested by their line manager or the Principal Investigators.